bleaktwig/yuadrem-wiki/docs/kins/barkskin.md

     % Due to the fact that the kin can't reproduce by themselves, they protect the tree with their lives and, under normal circumstances, won't allow anyone to even approach it.

     There is an old legend of a courageous band that will one day sneak into Ctereth's lair and steal a huge bounty of qualars.
-    These will be used to grow a second tree, brother to Tekatsae, improving the kin's survival by a large margin.
+    These will be used to grow a second tree, brother to Tek, improving the kin's survival by a large margin.
     Many groups have tried to become this band of legend, but none has returned thus far.

 \begin{figure}[!b]